 If possible, include spacing and feedback, but free recall is still powerful as a standalone activity.
 To quickly add spacing, ask students to write down what they can remember from yesterday.
 To quickly add feedback, have students discuss their similarities and differences with each other ("turn and talk") for only a minute or two before moving on.

 Transforming learning doesn't require a huge investment in instructional time.
-Use free recall and brain dumps – and let us know what you call it – to make a big impact with a small, quick strategy before the end of the year.
+Use free recall and brain dumps!
+Make a big impact with a simple, quick strategy for powerful learning.